earthboundkid/nfspampurge/README.md

 Deletes all messages in Netlify's spam box.
 Options may be passed as env vars like NFSPAMPURGE_APP_ID.

-Get the cookie value by running this in the dev console:
+Get the cookie value by creating a personal access token at https://app.netlify.com/user/applications#personal-access-tokens

-copy(JSON.parse(localStorage.getItem("nf-session")).access_token)

 Usage: